 We give thanks to God for great gospel ministry happening across the ocean in the UK.
 Carrie Sandom, who lives near London and recently published Different by Design: God’s Blueprint for Men and Women, embodies this encouraging movement and gives us a first-hand account.
-Anticipating Carrie’s role as a plenary speaker for TGC’s fast-approaching women’s conference, I hope you’ll be delighted as I was to get to know her a bit better before you meet her in Orlando.

 How did God find you and bring you along your path of ministry?

 I grew up in a church-going family but didn’t come to know the Lord personally until I was a teenager.
 My maternal grandparents and youth leaders were major influences and showed me what living for the Lord Jesus means in practice.
 They prayed for me and kept urging me to turn to Christ for the forgiveness of my sins—-which I did, finally, on a youth weekend away.
 The church I attended had a good discipleship program, and I was nurtured by two youth leaders who met with me and five other teenagers every Saturday afternoon for more than three years!
 We looked at the Bible together, and they taught me so much.
 I’m very grateful to the Lord for their commitment, their example, and their prayers.